 If you’re working to prove something, to show off, to attain some financial milestone that you know will only be replaced with another one even harder to reach, please stop.
 Deep down you know it’s not worth the sacrifice.
 Work for something that matters.
 It’s okay to not make a 6-figure income, to live in a townhouse, to drive an old used car with a dent in the bumper.
 It’s okay to code on a 6 year old Macbook, use an iPhone 4S, to not have a granite counter top, or be able to afford a standing desk.
 These things are fine, but they’re not goals.
 They’re just things.
 Things that will break and get replaced time and time again.

 Work to live.
 Don’t live to work.
-This isn’t new advice, you’ve probably heard it before.
+This isn’t new advice and you’ve probably heard it before.
 I just hope it reaches you when you need to hear it most.
 I felt I needed to share this now for just one person out there who is going to read it.
 I don’t know who you are, but I have that nagging feeling at the back my head I can’t ignore.
 “Write it Jack.
 Just write it.”

 I took time out of my Sunday night for you, whoever you are.
 This message is for you.
 Change your trajectory before it’s too late.